- Expose high school seniors to college-level engineering research.

 The goal of the ESTEEM/SER-Quest Program is to recruit talented students to attend the A. James Clark School of Engineering at the University of Maryland, College Park.

-This summer's program is a 4-week, commuter program.
+This summer's program is a 4-week, virtual program.

 During the ESTEEM/SER-Quest Program, students will: